tesselo/pixels/docs/how-to-guides/running_the_generator.md

     split=0.8,
     usage_type="training",
     download_data=True,
-    temp_dir="/home/user/Desktop/local_generator_data",
+    download_dir="/home/user/Desktop/local_generator_data",
     ...
 )
 ```
-The first time you instantiate the generator it will download the data to the temp_dir and build a new catalogs_dict.json with the local paths.
+The first time you instantiate the generator it will download the data to the download_dir and build a new catalogs_dict.json with the local paths.

 Every other instantiation with the same paths after will just run a file check and use the already downloaded data.